MakersSpark/spark-frontend/README.md

 require 'open-uri'
 require 'icalendar' # add to Gemfile!

-# download the calendar and load it as a Nokogiri object
 @calendar = Icalendar.parse(open("https://www.google.com/calendar/ical/henrystanley.com_uh7l5drs1sfnju9eivnml389k8%40group.calendar.google.com/private-95d6172bf50f4f3783be77c8a0dfce42/basic.ics"))

 # NOTE!
 This returns an array of calendars if there are more than one